-When cleaning the vehicle, pay attention to the following points:
+When cleaning the mobility device, pay attention to the following points:

-- Only use a damp cloth and gentle detergent. - Do not use any abrasive or scouring liquids. - Do not subject the electronic components to any direct contact with water. - Do not use high-pressure cleaning devices.
+- Only use a damp cloth and gentle detergent. - Do not use any abrasive or scouring agents. - Do not subject the electronic components to any direct contact with water. - Do not use any high-pressure cleaning devices.